 Enhanced Location CAC Design Considerations and Recommendations

 In Enhanced Location CAC, TelePresence endpoints can be managed in the same location as Unified Communications video endpoints.
-If TelePresence calls are not to be tracked through Enhanced Location CAC, then set the immersive location and links bandwidth pool to unlimited .
+If TelePresence calls are not to be tracked through Enhanced Location CAC, then set the immersive location and links bandwidth pool to unlimited.
 This will ensure that CAC will not be performed on TelePresence or SIP trunks classified as immersive.
-If TelePresence calls are to be tracked through Enhanced Location CAC, then set immersive location and links bandwidth pool to a value according to the bit rate and number of calls to be allowed over the locations and link paths.
+If TelePresence calls are to be tracked through Enhanced Location CAC, then set immersive location and links bandwidth pool to a value according to the bit rate used and the number of calls to be allowed over the locations and link paths.

 Intercluster SIP trunks should be associated with the shadow location.